-- The FRDC reviewed its 2008-13 People Development Program, focusing especially on integrating it with existing program areas of environment, industry, communities, and extension and adoption.
-The conclusions were incorporated into a new People Development Plan 2013-15, which among other things supported the Australian Government's capacity-building priorities.
-Although the goal was to integrate people development with the FRDC's other planning structures, evidence showed that a dedicated program was still needed, consistent with the findings of other RDCs. - The Climate Change Coordination Program concluded after being initiated in 2009-10 to enhance the fishing industry's capacity to adapt, militate against and take advantage of further climate change.
+• The Climate Change Coordination Program concluded after being initiated in 2009-10 to enhance the fishing industry's capacity to adapt, militate against and take advantage of further climate change.
 It provided knowledge to help marine users and managers to adapt; reinforced the need to rethink marine management paradigms; equipped inshore fisheries for increased productivity and resilience to more extreme shock events; fostered multi-objective marine resilience; fostered climate-informed action through shared knowledge; and contributed to smarter energy use.
-Funding for climate-related research during 2009-10 to 2012-13 exceeded \$10 million through co-investment from DAFF and the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education. - The FRDC funded R&D to ensure the Australian Shellfish Quality Assurance Program provided the foundation for internationally acceptable protection of public health and market access, following a biotoxin outbreak in which Tasmanian mussels were affected by a bloom of naturally occurring algae, leading to rejection of an export shipment and consequent economic cost of about \$8.5 million to \$10.5 million.
+Funding for climate-related research during 2009-10 to 2012-13 exceeded \$10 million through co-investment from DAFF40 and the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+41

+• The FRDC funded R&D to ensure the Australian Shellfish Quality Assurance Program provided the foundation for internationally acceptable protection of public health and market access, following a biotoxin outbreak in which Tasmanian mussels were affected by a bloom of naturally occurring algae, leading to rejection of an export shipment and consequent economic cost of about \$8.5 million to \$10.5 million.
 Other shellfish were also affected.

-The seafood industry's determined AGVP was \$2.38 bn, of which wild-catch was \$1.35 bn and aquaculture \$1.03 bn.
+The seafood industry's determined AGVP was \$2.38b, of which wild-catch was \$1.35b and aquaculture \$1.03b.